afilimonov/model-risk-management/data/whitepaper/AB_2013-07_Model_Risk_Management_Guidance.md

 The model owner could be either the developer or primary model user at some of the Regulated Entities.

-AB 2013-07 (November 20, 2013) - Page 10 - Public
----
-HO FHFA

-remains current and outstanding validation and audit findings are addressed in a timely manner.
-Model users should vet on-top model adjustments with business unit management and oversight committees.

 ## Model Risk Management Group

 The model risk management group functions as the second layer of control in managing model risk through its independent validation of models, periodic reviews, assessments, and continuous monitoring of model risk.
 Depending on a Regulated Entity’s organizational structure, staff from several groups, such as model validation, operations risk, enterprise risk management, and business unit risk officers, may handle the responsibilities of model risk management.
 Traditionally, the central role of the risk management group has been the independent validation of models.
 The group’s role should also include risk identification and measurement and the provision of an independent review and approval of model performance metrics.
 Annually, the model risk management group should review and assess the risk classifications and outstanding findings of all models in the institution’s inventory.
 The model risk management group may initiate additional targeted validation work or may enhance or modify risk mitigants in place based on the results of this assessment.